How to stop worrying fear of judgement

 Before we get to the “how,” let’s understand the “why.”

-People often worry about what others think for several reasons, including:
+How to stop worrying-People often worry about what others think for several reasons, including:

 Humans are social animals, and we naturally seek acceptance and approval from others.